aeternity/protocol/channels/detailed.md

 ## Overview

-State channels are a mechanism to scale transaction's throughput with processing them only by concerned parties while keeping all the trustlessness the blockchain provides out of the box.
-Since not all channels' transactions land on-chain, channels can be cheaper to use and could provide some privacy.
-You can read more about motivation behind channels [here](./README.md).
-The protocol consists of two distinct transaction types:
+State channels are a mechanism for scaling transaction's throughput with processing them only by concerned parties while keeping all the trustlessness the blockchain provides.
+This is achieved by having distinct transaction types for the various actions.
+The protocol consists of two distinct transaction
+types:
 * [On-chain transactions](./ON-CHAIN.md)
 * [Off-chain transactions](./OFF-CHAIN.md)
+The main difference between the two is that on-chain ones update on-chain state persisted for the channel, while the off-chain ones are much cheaper.
+Except for opening and closing sequences, on-chain transactions can land on-chain in any order and they can be based on either off-chain transactions or on-chain ones.

 ### On-chain transactions

 In order for a state channel to provide on-chain guarantees and especially the dispute mechanism, it MUST comply to certain rules that are enforced on-chain with specific transactions.
-A channel can never create coins on-chain.
 An object is kept in the blockchain for every opened state channel that has not yet been closed.
 It tracks various channel-specific data.
 Some of the off-chain transactions land on-chain and then the channel representation is updated accordingly.
 On-chain persisted channel data includes:

 * Total channel amount - it represents the total amount of tokens dedicated to the channel.
 It is initialized when the channel is opened on-chain and can later be updated by various transactions.
 At no point it can become negative.
+Channels can not create new coins.
-* Channel `round` - it represents the total count of channel interactions.
+* Channel `round` - it represents the total count of interactions in a specific channel.
 It is an integer starting with a value of 1 at channel open and it MUST be incremented on every state channels' state update.
-Using it we can compare off-chain channel states according to which is preceding which: a bigger round means a newer state.
+Using it we can compare off-chain channel states according to which is preceding
+  which: a bigger round means a newer state.
 * Channel's `state_hash` - the root of the state channel's off-chain state trees as last provided on-chain.

 There are two types of on-chain transactions:

-* Co-signed transactions are signed by all state channel participants and thus represent a state of a mutual agreement and can not be disputed.
+* Co-signed transactions are signed by all state channel participants and thus represent a state of a mutual agreement.
+They can not be disputed.
 * Solo transactions are signed by just one participant and represent one's unilateral intention.
 All but the `channel_settle_tx` provide a co-signed state.
 This state might not be the latest channel's state and thus it can